Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Fermentolyse

 Unlike traditional autolyse, which includes only flour and water, fermentolyse allows fermentation to begin earlier by including the starter.
-This method promotes gluten development while kickstarting fermentation, leading to a dough that’s easier to handle and with a well-developed flavor.
+This technique promotes gluten development while kickstarting fermentation, leading to a dough that's easier to handle and with a well-developed flavor.

-Fermentolyse is particularly useful when looking to shorten the overall bulk fermentation time, mixing time, and enhance dough extensibility.
+I discuss fermentolyse more in depth in this guide to autolyse!
+Fermentolyse is particularly useful when looking to shorten the overall bulk fermentation time, and I use it more often than not when developing sourdough recipes.

 Float Test